MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ### To join third-party meetings:

-1. Select **Home**, click the meeting tile from the home screen calendar, or go directly to the Teams agenda page, which includes join buttons for the third-party-enabled meetings.
+1. Select **Home**, select the meeting tile from the home screen calendar, or go directly to the Teams agenda page, which includes join buttons for the third-party-enabled meetings.

 :::image type="content" source="images/jointhirdpartymeeting-hub.png" alt-text="Join third party meetings on Surface Hub Meeting.":::

 1. Select **Join**.
-When the Edge browser launches you into the meeting, you will need to allow the browser to use the Surface Hub microphone and camera for the meeting.
+When the Microsoft Edge browser launches you into the meeting, you'll need to allow the browser to use the Surface Hub microphone and camera for the meeting.

 > [!NOTE]
 > Microphone and camera approvals are removed when you end a Surface Hub session, and you will be asked to allow them again in the next session.